 Damage mitigation is very important and extremely desirable for a tank.
 High AC is an excellent form of damage mitigation.
 You waste the enemy’s attack if they miss you, and you don’t take any damage?
 It’s the perfect outcome!

-There are builds and characters that sacrifice high AC for other types of passive damage mitigation like the barbarian’s resistance to bludgeoning, piercing, and slashing damage when they rage.
-AC isn’t the be all end all of a tank.
+Some builds and characters sacrifice high AC for other types of passive damage mitigation like the barbarian’s resistance to bludgeoning, piercing, and slashing damage when they rage.
+AC isn’t the be-all-end-all of a tank.

 But, Not Too Much AC!

 Too much AC can be more harmful than helpful in some cases.